EstherBabun/EstherBabun/README.md

 - 👋 Hi, I’m @EstherBabun
-- 👀 I’m interested in learning everything I can about development
+- 👀 I’m interested in learning everything I can about computer science and the possible hybridizations between arts and technologies.
-- 🌱 I’m currently learning everything I can about development
+- 🌱 I’m currently a student @ 42 Belgium
-- 💞️ I’m looking to collaborate on the creation of beautiful projects
+- 💞️ I’m looking to collaborate on fun projects... or interesting projects... or beautiful projects.
-- 📫 How to reach me ...
 - 😄 Pronouns: They/She
-- ⚡ Fun fact:

 <!---
 EstherBabun/EstherBabun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.